Sturla22/Sturla22.github.io/_posts/2021-04-08-vhdl-testbench-library-comparison.md

 {% endcapture %}
 {% include details.html details=details summary="Example testbench code" %}

+### Simulator Support

+`GHDL` officially supports UVVM and runs [scheduled tests](https://github.com/ghdl/extended-tests) to check that it works.

+According to the invitation to the Bitvis course, "Advanced VHDL Verification - Made Simple", at the very least the following simulators are supported: `Questa`/`ModelSim`, and `Active-HDL`/`Riviera-PRO`.

 ## VUnit VHDL Libraries

 [VUnit](https://vunit.github.io/index.html) "features the functionality needed to realize continuous and automated testing" of HDL code and includes several VHDL libraries for convenience but also for integration with their python based run/check system.
 VUnit provides four utility libraries: